-There is no current Hong Kong legislation specifically focusing on Al. Many of the Ordinances in existence are also technology neutral (eg, the Personal Data (Privacy) Ordinance (Cap 486) (the 'PDPO')).
+There is no current Hong Kong legislation which specifically focuses on Al. Many of the Ordinances in existence are also technology neutral (eg, the Personal Data (Privacy) Ordinance (Cap 486) (the 'PDPO')).

 However, there have been several guidelines issued by regulators whose organisations are applicable to AI.
 For example, the Hong Kong Monetary Authority, the Securities and Futures Commission and the Privacy Commissioner of the Personal Data (PCPD) have all issued guidelines that relate to AI or the internet of things.
-Regulators can consider whether the circumstances relating to a breach of guidelines would evidence a breach of the relevant ordinances.
+Regulators can consider whether the circumstances relating to a breach of guidelines would show evidence of a breach of relevant ordinances.

 The PCPD has been advocating the adoption of data ethics to balance out the data economy and technological developments with the need to protect personal data.
-The Ethical Accountability Framework for Hong Kong, China, which is a report prepared for the Office of the PCPD, also discusses Al tools and how Al is changing the scene for data processing activities.
-The PCPD noted that the current regulatory regime may not adequately address the data protection risks that arise from advanced data processing activities, which is why it considered the concept of data ethics as the way forward.
+The 2018 Ethical Accountability Framework for Hong Kong, China ('Ethical Accountability Framework') report, prepared for the Office of the PCPD, also discusses Al tools and how Al is changing the scene for data processing activities.
+In the report, the PCPD noted that the regulatory regime may not adequately address data protection risks arising from advanced data processing activities, which is why it considered the concept of data ethics as the way forward.